Paul VI Catholic High School: Baseball

 The baseball program at Paul VI had a record of 121–32 and seven championship titles between 2004 and 2008.
 The VISAA State Tournament includes the top eight private school baseball teams in the State of Virginia.

 Former coach Billy Emerson had an overall record of 138–44 upon arriving in 2003.
 He was named coach of the year several times by the Washington Post, and Washington Examiner, as well as coach of the year in the WCAC and the VISAA.
 In 2008, he was also named Mid-Atlantic Coach of the Year by the National High School Baseball Coaches Association and was one of eight finalists for National High School Coach of the Year.
 Emerson stepped down to focus on being Paul VI Athletic Director.
 Emerson has since returned as coach.

 Football

 The football team won the WCAC Metro Conference Championship in 1999 and recently again in 2024.

 Boys soccer

 The soccer team won the state championship in 2010 and 2015.

 Boys lacrosse

 The PVI men's lacrosse program made its first appearances in the WCAC championship in 1993 and 1994.
 They made a first appearance in the State Championship and another trip to the WCAC Championship game in 2013.
 In 2014, professional lacrosse player Steven Brooks became offensive coordinator.
 The lacrosse program has made a final four every year since 2013.
 Since 2013, the men's lacrosse program has been ranked in the top 25 three different times and has stayed in the top 50.
 In 2018, the team won its first Virginia Independent Schools Athletic Association (VISAA) Division I boys' lacrosse State Championship.
+In 2026, the Panthers took home their first WCAC Trophy home with a record of 22-1, ranked #1 in the DMV.